-Yes it's hot and yes we know most of you are about to embark on a dry February after all that Australia Day long weekend drinking.
 Couldn't keep the health kick you signed on for as your new years resolution?
-We predicted as much.
-This month to help you through, we've found a bunch of activities to make February great.
-Go along with friends, loved ones or even just solo.
+We predicted as much and here to help you through.
+We've found a bunch of activities to make February great whether with friends, loved ones or even just solo.

 WHERE: Blue Mountains Katoomba Street, Katoomba NSW